 I am aware of the following countries and territories that may require your pet to be quarantined:

 - Hong Kong

 - New Zealand

-For instance, China recently stopped mandatory quarantine for pets entering the country, assuming that preparation steps, including a rabies titre test for non-exempt countries, have been completed.
+For instance, China recently ended mandatory quarantine for pets entering the country, assuming that preparation steps, including a rabies titre test for non-exempt countries, have been completed.

 Another important detail – some of the above countries, plus a few more like Jamaica, only allow pets to be imported from a short list of other countries.
 This is another reason to check all details before making plans.

-For more details on the quarantine rules for Australia, New Zealand, Hawaii, Iceland, Japan and Singapore in particular, I have provided an outline below.
+For more details on the quarantine rules for Australia, New Zealand, Hawaii, Iceland, Jamaica, Japan, Singapore and South Africa in particular, I have provided an outline below.

 Pet Quarantine for Australia